The Story of Princess Zeineb and King Leopard: Tale type

-The tale has been compared to the Graeco-Roman myth of Cupid and Psyche, by Apuleius, in that a human heroine marries a supernatural or animal husband and loses him, having to search for him.
+The tale has been compared to the Graeco-Roman myth of Cupid and Psyche, by Apuleius, and to "Beauty and the Beast", in that a human heroine marries a supernatural or animal husband and loses him, having to search for him.
 As such, it is classified, in the international Aarne-Thompson-Uther Index, as tale type ATU 425, "The Search for the Lost Husband".

-French scholars Paul Delarue and Marie-Louise Thénèze, establishers of the French folktale catalogue, classified it as subtype 425N.
+French scholars Paul Delarue and Marie-Louise Ténèze, establishers of the French folktale catalogue, classified it as subtype 425N.
 In subtype AaTh 425N, "Bird Husband", after losing her husband, the heroine finds work somewhere else and has to avoid the romantic advances of unwanted suitors.
 According to Christine Goldberg, the heroine enchants the servants to be kept busy with some other task for the whole night.

 In his monograph about Cupid and Psyche, Swedish scholar Jan-Öjvind Swahn proposed that subtype 425N derived from a type he designated as 425A, that is, "Cupid and Psyche", which contains the episode of the witch's tasks.

+However, after 2004, German folklorist Hans-Jörg Uther updated the international catalogue and subsumed type AaTh 425N under the more general type ATU 425B, "The Son of the Witch".

+Motifs

-Also, the crow is the supernatural husband's form in Northern European variants, but in all of them the heroine receives a magical token from her husband: either a feather from the bird husband, or a ring.
+The crow is the supernatural husband's form in Northern European variants, but in all of them the heroine receives a magical token from her husband: either a feather from the bird husband, or a ring.
+According to Swahn, the husband's token (feather or ring) is what allows the heroine to humiliate her unwanted suitors (akin to some variants of tale type ATU 313, "The Magic Flight"), and the feather as the token appears in German, English and Irish variants.